 4. A good umbrella for shade

 We got this umbrella at Menard’s, and I can’t say enough good things about it.
+Our neighbors have one, and they inspired us to go buy the same one.
 It’s HUGE and definitely provides enough shade no matter what time of day we’re out there.

 It swivels and turns on any angle, so we can position it pretty much anyway possible to always ensure we can enjoy the outside space without squinting because there’s too much sun.